What does Security Bank & Trust Co. do with your personal information?

 You can help protect your privacy by using caution when disclosing your account numbers, social security numbers, etc. to other persons.
 If someone calls you, explains the call is on behalf of the bank and asks for your account number or any other identifying or account-related information, you should beware.

-Flagship Bank Minnesota does not ask bank customers for personal information via email or phone.
-Anyone who receives an email or phone call that claims to be from Flagship Bank Minnesota and asks for account information should consider it to be a fraudulent attempt to obtain their personal account data and should not follow the instructions in the email or over the phone.
+Security Bank & Trust Co. does not ask bank customers for personal information via email or phone.
+Anyone who receives an email or phone call that claims to be from Security Bank & Trust Co. and asks for account information should consider it to be a fraudulent attempt to obtain their personal account data and should not follow the instructions in the email or over the phone.

 Security Statement